Swaziland: Official and widely spoken languages

 Recent Changes and Policy Reforms

 In the past few years, the government has introduced policies to promote bilingualism.
 For example, educational reforms now emphasize teaching both SiSwati and English from an early age.
-This approach ensures students are proficient in both languages by the time they reach secondary school16.
+This approach ensures students are proficient in both languages by the time they reach secondary school.

 “Language is the bridge that connects tradition with progress, ensuring no one is left behind.”